ncfrey/pytopomat/docs/index.rst

 Features
 --------

-- Integration with vasp2trace, irvsp, and Z2Pack.
+- Integration with vasp2trace, irvsp, irrep, and Z2Pack.
 - Workflows built with atomate and pymatgen.

 Contribute